Part ofWhat Is Claude Code? The Complete Guide

 Delegate in Plan mode.
 Click the mode indicator at the bottom of the prompt box and switch to Plan.
 Describe the task — "add rate limiting to the contact form API" — and Claude researches the codebase, then hands back a plan as an editable document.
 Comment, adjust, approve.

 Review every diff.
 With default permissions, Claude asks before each edit, and the change opens in VS Code's native diff viewer.
-This is the extension's single biggest win over the terminal: you read green and red lines in the editor you already trust instead of a re-printed patch in the scrollback.
+This is the Claude Code VS Code extension's single biggest win over the terminal: you read green and red lines in the editor you already trust instead of a re-printed patch in the scrollback.
 We reject maybe one diff in ten, and every rejection carries a note telling Claude what to do instead.

 Steer with context.
 Highlight the exact lines you're discussing before prompting — the selection travels with the message.
 Reference command output with @terminal:name rather than pasting logs.
 And when a session goes sideways, hover over an earlier message and use checkpoints to rewind the code, fork the conversation, or both at once.